Merriville House and Gardens

-Merriville House & Gardens is a heritage-listed residence at 1 Eire Way, Kellyville Ridge, New South Wales, or 49 VINEGAR HILL RD, KELLYVILLE RIDGE NSW 2155, Australia.
+Merriville House & Gardens is a heritage-listed residence at 1 Eire Way, Kellyville Ridge, New South Wales, or 49 Vinegar Hill Road, Kellyville Ridge NSW 2155, Australia.
 It was built from 1817 to 1855.
 It is also known as Hambledon Cottage, Hambledon and Maryville.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
-As per local realestate site, the house was last sold in 2008 for $260,000.
+The house was last sold in 2008 for $268,000.

 History

 The Darug Aboriginal tribal members and their ancestors were custodians of the land as far as the eye could see, and beyond.
 The landscape was a natural woodland of grey box (Eucalyptus moluccana), forest red gum (E. tereticornis) and ironbark (E. crebra/paniculata) with an understorey of shrubbery and grasses heavily populated with local wildlife.
 She-oaks (Casuarina cunninghamiana) marked the banks of the watercourses flowing freely to the Hawkesbury River.
 A silcrete mine, a valuable trade commodity for this tribe, was a short walking distance westwards in the vicinity of the present day suburb of Schofields.
 Aboriginal sites have been identified nearby at Bella Vista (to Merriville's southeast).